mrgnhnt96/generator_test/README.md

     final generator = SuccessGenerator.fromBuilder(
           'example',
           classNameBuilder,
-          compareWithFixture: false, // use `false` to validate dart code );
+          compareWithFixture: false, // use `false` to validate input only );

-    // dubug your package
+    // debug your package
     await generator.test();
   });
 }